slcsecurity/MISP-REPLICATOR-FEEDS/Feed/readme.txt

-Placeholder.
-Downloaded content is posted in this directory when the utility is executed.
+This is a placeholder for data created when the utility is run